-Certain equipment and machines on premises of the Company are provided by and owned by AGLC and have not been included in these financial statements.
+Certain equipment and machines on premises of the Company have not been included in these financial statements.
+This equipment includes slot, VLT, and lottery equipment provided by and owned by AGLC, and certain equipment accounted for as operating leases.

 15 Intangible assets